hobg0blin/IntroToPCompITPCamp/README.md

 If you have alligator clips, clip them between the red and black wires on the Arduino and the red and black wires on the multimeter.
 The black wire to the multimeter should be plugged into the COM port, and the red wire should be plugged into the port on the right - the other port is for super high current measurements, which we won’t be doing today.

+**SIDE NOTE:** *Conventionally red is used to indicate a 5V line from power, and black is used to indicate a wire going to ground.
+We will stick to this convention.*

 ![a multimeter showing 5.13 volts](assets/multimeter_arduino_voltage.jpg)

 First, turn your multimeter to the “V” symbol.
 We should get an output around 5 volts, since we’re attached to the 5V port.